drodil/gdrive_notes/README.md

 * Setting due date for notes
 * Backup configuration to gdrive also
+* Start working on note and track time to complete it
+    * Should be able to stop work and track work time multiple times per note
+    * Should be configurable to be used
 * CLI GUI for handling notes
     * vim keymappings to navigate
     * Ordering of the notes